-1) Describe any known or possible contamination at the site from present or past uses.

-2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+- 1) Describe any known or possible contamination at the site from present or past uses.
+The site is previously undeveloped.
+None known. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+None known - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.